Siphosakhe2583003/Snake-Game/README.md

 # Todo's

 1. ~~Create the snake game.~~
+2. Switch the game from being player base to AI base by keeping track of the game state in a convinient way for the AI agent.
-2. Add classical path finding algorithms.
+3. Add classical path finding algorithms (Uniform Cost Search, Hamiltonian Path).
-3. Train an AI agent to play the game using Q-Learning.
+4. Train an AI agent to play the game using Q-Learning without using any machine learning frameworks.

 ---